JamesIves/hlds-docker/README.md

 docker compose build
 ```

-3. If you want to modify the server startup arguments, you can provide a `command` property.
+3. If you want to modify the server startup arguments, you can provide a `command` property within `docker-compose.yml`.
 [For a list of available arguments visit the Valve Developer Wiki](https://developer.valvesoftware.com/).

 ```yml
 services: